airacommunity/AIRA-User-Guide/D. Getting Started with AIRA.md

 The AIRA Sign-in options offer users flexibility and convenience in accessing the platform.

 **Common Admin Login:** Users can sign in with a unique User ID and Password for administrative access.
--   Enter the Email-ID and Password in the respected section.
+-   Enter the User-ID and Password in the respected section.
 -   Click on the login button.

 **SSO Login:** Allows users to access with a single set of microsoft application login credentials, simplifying the login experience while ensuring security and reducing the need for multiple passwords.